-In 2000, the Children´s Internet Protection Act (CIPA) was signed into law – an Act that stipulates publicly-funded schools and libraries will only qualify for E-rate discounts on Internet access if they implement web filtering for K12 schools.
+In 2000, the Children´s Internet Protection Act (CIPA) was signed into law – an Act that stipulates publicly-funded schools and libraries will only qualify for E-Rate discounts on Internet access if they implement web filtering for K12 schools.
 A legal challenge to the Act by the American Library Association was defeated in the U.S. Supreme Court in 2003.

 How Internet Filtering for K12 Schools Works

 - Blacklists can be provided by a filtering service vendor or downloaded from the websites of Internet safety groups.
 They are effectively lists of websites known to harbor malware or contain visual depictions that are harmful to minors.
-Some filtering solutions also include SURBL and URIBL filters to prevent users accessing websites known to have been used in phishing attacks.
+Some filtering solutions also include SURBL and URIBL filters to prevent users from accessing websites known to have been used in phishing attacks.

-Whereas K12 web filters of a decade ago were hardware-based solutions that each had to be configured and updated separately, the filtering parameters on modern K12 web filters are applied from a centralized web-based management portal that can be accessed from any Internet-enabled location.
+Whereas K12 web filters of a decade ago were hardware-based solutions that each had to be configured and updated separately, the filtering controls on modern K12 web filters are applied from a centralized web-based management portal that can be accessed from any Internet-enabled location.
 Administrators can set acceptable use policies for a whole school district from a single location.

 Preventing the Circumnavigation of Content Filtering in K12 Schools